Create a summary data frame of termination experience for a given target status.

 and a variance equal to:

-Var(S) = E(N) * Var(X) + E(X)^2 * Var(N)
+Var(S) = E(N) * Var(X) + E(X)^2 * Var(N),

-is the aggregate claim random variable, X
+Where S is the aggregate claim random variable, X is the weighting

-variable assumed to follow a normal distribution, and N
+variable assumed to follow a normal distribution, and N is a binomial

 random variable for the number of claims.

-and expected values are passed to expected
+If credibility is TRUE and expected values are passed to expected,

 the output will also contain confidence intervals for any